Skip to contents

 res <- adjustRtime(res, param = fgp)

-#> Performing retention time correction using 19 peak groups.
+#> Performing retention time alignment using 19 anchor peaks.

 #> Warning: Span too small for 'loess' and the available number of peak groups, resetting to 0.21